September 1, 2022

 The prosperity gospel gets something right.
 We do receive riches and benefits when we come to Christ.
 But the benefit and riches are found in Christ himself, as he offers himself to us as a faithful provider and the one who knows our deepest longings.
 In Christ, we will benefit from his love for all eternity.

 However, in this earthly life, we will struggle to believe that our suffering has purpose or that God’s ways are truly better.
-God invites you today to honestly grapple with him, to bring your warring desires to him in surrender (even the good ones), knowing his ways lead to life and flourishing—even as we suffer and long for many things.
+God invites you today to honestly grapple with him as you get real about your desires.
+He invites you to bring your warring desires to him in surrender (even the good ones), knowing his ways lead to life and flourishing—even as we suffer and long for many things.
 As Helen Roseveare, who suffered deeply in her surrender and service to Jesus as a missionary, said at the Urbana Missions Conference in 1976,

 “One word became unbelievably clear, and that word was privilege.
 He didn’t take away pain or cruelty or humiliation.
 No!
 It was all there, but now it was altogether different.
 It was with him, for him, in him.
 He was actually offering me the inestimable privilege of sharing in some little way the edge of the fellowship of his suffering. . .
 One has tried to ‘count the cost,’ but I find it all swallowed up in privilege.
 The cost suddenly seems very small and transient in the greatness and permanence of the privilege.”